tra-nz/Rmonkey/README.md

 and
 <a href="https://github.com/sfirke/Rmonkey" class="uri">https://github.com/sfirke/Rmonkey</a>.

-It is now working for getting surveys from Surveymonkey.
+It is now working for getting surveys from Survey Monkey.

-Is it going to work for all cases?
+-   Is it going to work for all cases?
 No!
 However it was usefull for me :)
-Can you update functions to make it more general?
+-   Can you update functions to make it more general?
 Sure!

 Installation
 ------------